Vietnamese Red Envelope (Li Xi): All you need to know 2026

 Do you know?: Li xi is also called “Tiền mừng tuổi,” meaning "money to celebrate aging."

-2. Why are red envelopes in Vietnamese culture?
+2. Why are red envelopes important in Vietnamese culture?

 The Spiritual and Cultural History of Red Envelopes

-The tradition of giving "lì xì" has deep roots that trace back to ancient China, surrounded by stories of love and protection.
-According to a beloved legend, an elderly couple was blessed with a child late in life, and during one particular Tết, eight immortals learned that the child would face a fearsome monster.
-Wanting to protect the child, they transformed into eight copper coins and were wrapped in red paper and placed beside the child’s pillow.
+According to a well-known legend, an elderly couple was blessed with a child late in life.
+During one Tết, eight immortals learned that an evil spirit would come to harm the child.
+To protect him, they transformed into eight copper coins, wrapped in red paper, and placed them beside the child’s pillow.

 Do you know: Why Are "Lì Xì" Envelopes Red?